Update: A newer version of this project has been released. Read More >>

 Remember to always use caution when working around electricity and to always de-energize all components before working on them.
 Some of the devices described below can be dangerous if not handled or constructed properly.
 Ensure the control box is not exposed to moisture and that all electrical devices that will be exposed to moisture inside the chamber are either sealed or are capable of safely operating in a high-humid environment.
 Never exceed the current-carrying capacity of your wires or the maximum rated current of other in-line devices (e.g. outlets, connectors, fuses, etc.).
 Furthermore, many fungi can be harmful to your health.
 When culturing any microorganism (especially large biomass), it is advised to periodically perform diagnostic tests to ensure the culture has not become contaminated.
 This goes for all parts of the cultivation process (including, but not limited to, substrate production, inoculation, fruiting, and disposal).
 It should also go without saying that one should never consume mycelia or mushrooms of a species that is unknown.

 The power control box was constructed with four 120-volt outlets.
 Each relay controls the main positive voltage to each outlet and the main ground is connected straight to each outlet.
-One outlet (green power cord in photo) is connected directly to power and is currently only utilized for a micro-USB power adapter for the Raspberry Pi.
+One outlet (green power cord in photo) is connected directly to power and is always on.
 Each relay on the 4-relay board is rated at 10 amps.
-The Crydom D1240 solid state relay is rated at 40 amps, and is controlled by the number 4 relay from the 4-relay board.
-This allows a higher load to be connected to outlet 4, such as a space heater that may exceed 10 amps.
+The Crydom D1240 solid state relay is rated to 40 Amps, and is controlled by the number 4 relay from the 4-relay board.
+This allows a higher load to be connected to outlet 4, such as a space heater that may exceed 10 Amps.

 A user interface (HTML, PHP, and Python) was developed for comprehensive viewing of sensor data as well as easy altering of the configuration variables.
 This was hosted on a Nginx server set up with SSL and an authentication script (PHP) for verifying login credentials.
 The main page parses and pipes the time and sensor data to GNUPlot to generate several graphs that display (1) temperature, (2) humidity, (3) dew point, and (4) when and how long each relay has ran for, for the past several minutes, hours, days, weeks, months, or years.
-The user can view historical data on the fly by generating graphs with custom beginning and end dates and can modify the configuration file with HTML forms and PHP.
+The user can view historical data on the fly by generating graphs with custom beginning and end dates and can modify the configuration through the web interface.

 Graphs for Mobile